phonglo724/active-record-associations-and-migrations/README.md

 music playing app, Playlister.
 This app will catalog songs and their associated artists and genres.

+We'll have three models:
+X 1.
+Artists,
+X 2.
+Songs, and
+X 3.
+Genres.
-We'll have three models: Artists, Songs, and Genres.
-By writing a few migrations and making use of the appropriate Active Record macros (more on that later), we will be able to:
+By writing a few migrations
+and making use of the appropriate Active Record macros (more on that later), we will be able to:

-* ask an Artist about its songs and genres
+* ask an Artist about its
+X 1. songs and
+X 2. genres

-* ask a Song about its genre and its artist
+* ask a Song about its
+X 1. genre and its
+X 2. artist

-* ask a Genre about its songs and artists.
+* ask a Genre about its
+X 1. songs and
+X 2. artists.

 The relationships between artists, songs and genres will be enacted as follows:

+* Artists
-* Artists have many songs and a song belongs to an artist.
+X    have many songs and
+X    a song belongs to an artist.
+* Artists
-* Artists have many genres through songs.
+X    have many genres through songs.
+* Songs
-* Songs belong to a genre.
+X    belong to a genre.
+* A genre
+X    has many songs.
-* A genre has many songs.
+* A genre
-* A genre has many artists through songs.
+X    has many artists through songs.

 We will build these associations through the use of Active Record migrations and macros.